 The Big Project

-In 2020, Carlos Home Remodeling was selected to novate the ensuite bathroom of the primary bedroom and put wood floors throughout the downstairs.
+In 2020, Carlos Home Remodeling was selected to renovate the ensuite bathroom of the primary bedroom and put wood floors throughout the downstairs.
 In 2021, Carlos returned to remodel the upstairs bathroom and put in wood floors through that floor.
+In the summer of 2024, the homeowner chose Carlos again for a major expansion and remodel.
+There were numerous moving parts that Carlos had to navigate for this major project:

 • Carlos recommended Kipp Flores Architect to design the addition of 232 square feet to the kitchen and a 107 square foot addition to an upstairs bedroom.
 Principal and architect Matt Bonnette (A.I.A., NCARB) and designer Damon Behrens (CPBD) were a delight for the homeowner to work with.
 They listened attentively and drew an exceptional set of plans.